 Gravity looks like it may be the final boss of physics.
 Like any good boss battle, it has taken various forms.

-It influences the shape of the biggest objects in the universe, from the spin of solar systems to the whirlpool shape of galaxies.
+This force determines the shape of the biggest objects in the universe, from the spin of solar systems to the whirlpool shape of galaxies.

 Part One.
 Natural Place